Andrekukshinov/contribution_mjs/for/for_theory.md

 Also, the last "increment" statement usually interacts with the counter, so as to be able to break the loop once we need, those interactions can be different: we can multiply, divide , decrease the counter(any math operation can be applied).

+###Tasks:
+1. Alphabet.
+Write a program that will write to console English alphabet.
+2. Square.
+Write a program that will write to console an empty square of a given size(it should consist of '8'-s).
+3. Cross.
+Write a program that will write to console a cross of a given size(it should consist of '8'-s).
+4. Triangle.
+Write a program will write to console a rectangular triangle(cathetus should be of a given size) of a given length(it should consist of '8'-s).
+5. Hourglass.
+Write a program write to console filled Hourglass of a given length(it should consist of '8'-s).
+6. Rectangle.
+Write a program write to console an empty rectangle of a given sizeS(it should consist of '8'-s).
+7. **REVERT STRING**.
+It's allowed to use only loops and no special methods like:String.revert(), ...

 ***
 ###While vs For